Stevey8/mlb-player-lookup/README.md

 python lookup.py --id 660271
 ```

-To open a player headshot (either `--name` or `--id` works):
+To open a player headshot in browser (either `--name` or `--id` works):

 ```bash
 python lookup.py --name "Shohei Ohtani" --show-photo
 ```

 *Note: headshot will only show up if there is only one exact match.*
 *For example, `--name "Max Muncy" --show-photo` would not open the player photo because there are multiple Max Muncy.*
 *However you can still find the unique id for each Max Muncy, then use that id to look up the headshot.*

-## Web Interface
+## Method 2.
+Web Interface

 The web app lets you search with one box, using either a player name or an
 MLBAM ID.
 Each result shows a player headshot, a short lookup summary, and a
 per-player "Show details" section for the full profile fields.

-No dependency installation is needed for the web interface as it uses Python's
-standard library.

 Start the local server: